Nick Venti, post-doc with the Massachusetts Geological Survey, counting pebbles on Horseneck Beach in Westport

 Copies of the Field Guide are available for $10.
 Please email us at email@example.com for information on how to obtain a copy.

 Dr. Jack Ridge from Tufts University was the keynote speaker at the 2016 Annual Membership meeting on December 14, 2016, at the Berlin 1870 Town Hall in Berlin, MA.
 The title of the presentation was "The Deglaciation of New England and its Relation to Climate: The Fusion of Varves, Radiocarbon Ages, Paleomagnetism, Cosmogenic-Nuclide Exposure Dating, and Critters in Lakes."
-An abstract of the talk is available by clicking on the title above.
+An abstract of the talk is available by clicking here.